ugorsahin/TalkingHeads/README.md

 - ❌ : Functionality does not exist
 - ➖ : Fuctionality exists but not implemented

-\* The first time login is manually done for Bard, Claude and Copilot.
+- \* The first time login is manually done for Bard, Claude and Copilot.
 Check documentation for first time setup.
 Please take a look at [FAQ](FAQ.md) to set up.
-\*\*\* The modes of Copilot (Creative, Balanced and Precise) are accessible with model switch.
+- \*\* The modes of Copilot (Creative, Balanced and Precise) are accessible with model switch.
 However, it is unclear if they are different models.

-## Further Features to implement

-- [ ] Bard modify response
-- [ ] Bard double check

 ## Issues & Contribution

+Feel free to dive in, share your knowledge, and collaborate.
 I would be happy to answer any questions or accept your contributions.
 Let me know in issues if you need anything.

+Enhancing our documentation would be fantastic and appreciated.
+Help me improve documentation with your valuable contributions.
 Please indicate your issue with a tag enclosed by square brackets: [FEATURE], [BUG], [DOCUMENTATION], [QUESTION].
 If you don't know what to write you can write [MISC].

-There are some features I would like to add to this repository.
-If you would like to help, search in issues and select the one you would like to implement.
-Let everyone know you are working on it by commenting on the issue and I would be glad to review your pull request.
+I will prioritize issues with tags.

 ## Where is old ChatGPT_Automation library?